LatacitaTeaching/DocsDisenhoSw/index.rst

 ..
-Apuntes de Diseño Sw documentation master file, created by sphinx-quickstart on Tue Oct  2 21:09:15 2018.
+Apuntes de Disenho Sw documentation master file, created by sphinx-quickstart on Tue Oct  2 21:09:15 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================
- Apuntes de Diseño Sw
+ Apuntes de Disenho Sw
 =======================

 .. toctree::